kstonekuan/voice-dictation/README.md

 # Tambourine

-Customizable AI powered voice dictation tool.
+Your personal voice interface into any app.
+Speak naturally and your words appear wherever your cursor is, powered by customizable AI voice dictation.

 Open-source alternative to [Wispr Flow](https://wisprflow.ai) and [Superwhisper](https://superwhisper.com).
-Speak and your words are typed wherever your cursor is.

 > ⚠️ **Build in Progress**
 > This project is under active development.
 Core features work well, but expect breaking changes to the code, architecture, and configuration as the project evolves.

 ## Why?

+**Your voice, any app.** Tambourine gives you a universal voice interface that works everywhere: emails, messages, documents, code editors, terminals.
+Press a hotkey, speak, and your words are typed at your cursor.
+No copy-pasting, no app switching, no limitations.

-**You speak faster than you type.** Typing averages 40-50 wpm, but speaking averages 130-160 wpm.
-Tambourine lets you write at the speed you think, capturing ideas before they slip away.
+**Speak at the speed of thought.** Typing averages 40-50 wpm, but speaking averages 130-160 wpm.
+Capture ideas before they slip away, and give your hands a break from the keyboard.

-**It's easier on your body.** Hours of typing can lead to wrist strain, eye fatigue, and poor posture.
-Voice dictation gives your hands a break and lets you work from any position—standing, walking, or leaning back in your chair.

-**AI handles the cleanup.** Unlike raw transcription, Tambourine uses AI to remove filler words ("um", "uh", "like"), fix grammar, and format your text properly.
-You speak naturally; the output reads like polished writing.
+**AI that understands you.** Unlike raw transcription, Tambourine uses AI to format your speech into clean text—removing filler words, adding punctuation, and applying your personal dictionary for technical terms and proper nouns.

-**It works everywhere.** Voice dictation types directly at your cursor—emails, messages, documents, code, terminal.
-No copy-pasting or app switching required.

 **Why not native dictation?** Built-in dictation is not personalized but Tambourine can be customized to your speaking and writing style, and with a personal dictionary for uncommon terms.

-**Why not proprietary tools?** Unlike Wispr Flow or Superwhisper, this project gives you full control:
+**Why not proprietary tools?** Unlike Wispr Flow or Superwhisper, this project gives you full control and transparency.

+**Fully customizable.** This is your voice interface, built your way:
-- **Swap AI providers** — Choose your STT (Cartesia, Deepgram, AssemblyAI, and more) and LLM (Cerebras, OpenAI, Anthropic, and more)
+- **Choose your AI providers** — Pick your STT (Cartesia, Deepgram, AssemblyAI) and LLM (Cerebras, OpenAI, Anthropic)
-- **Customize processing** — Modify prompts, add custom processors, or chain multiple LLMs
+- **Customize the formatting** — Modify prompts, add custom rules, build your personal dictionary
-- **Extensible** — Built on [Pipecat](https://github.com/pipecat-ai/pipecat)'s modular pipeline framework
+- **Extend freely** — Built on [Pipecat](https://github.com/pipecat-ai/pipecat)'s modular pipeline, fully open-source

 ## Platform Support